lawrennd/old_talks/_data-science/includes/evolved-relationship.md

 Better mediation of this flow actually requires a better understanding of human-computer interaction.
 This in turn involves understanding our own intelligence better, what its cognitive biases are and how these might mislead us.

-For further thoughts see [this Guardian article](https://www.theguardian.com/media-network/2015/jul/23/data-driven-economy-marketing) from 2015 on marketing in the internet era and [this blog post](http://inverseprobability.com/2015/12/04/what-kind-of-ai) on System Zero.}
+For further thoughts see [this Guardian article](https://www.theguardian.com/media-network/2015/jul/23/data-driven-economy-marketing) from 2015 on marketing in the internet era.}

+\addblog{System Zero}{2015/12/04/what-kind-of-ai}

 \newslide{Evolved Relationship}